 News sources have reported that FINRA is looking into Daniel Lerner, David Lerner’s son, sales of internal funds and investment portfolios.

-The firm, nor Daniel Lerner, can’t be responsible for devaluation, investors are now dealing with significant losses that they should not have to face.
+Both the firm and Daniel Lerner can be responsible for devaluation; investors are now dealing with significant losses they should not face.
 These investment options were never suitable, safe, profitable, or stable for them and never met their investment objectives or intended purposes for investing in the first place.

 The recommendations did not consider the degree of risk these individuals were willing to handle or their unique investment goals.
 Since every broker-dealer is responsible for ensuring that each customer is appropriately matched to investment opportunities according to these specifics, David Lerner is accountable for failure to perform these duties.

-Since the sudden drop in the energy sector’s value has been more prevalent in recent times, numerous investigations are still underway concerning the incurred losses for investors due to David Lerner Associates’ negligent financial and investment advice.
+Since the sudden drop in the energy sector’s value has been more prevalent recently, numerous investigations are still underway concerning the incurred losses for investors due to David Lerner Associates’ negligent financial and investment advice.

 Only time will tell whether David Lerner will be held accountable, as they were for the previous debacle concerning their negligent selling of REITs.